 The next leg of the exposure triangle is SHUTTER SPEED.

-Shutter speed refers to how long the camera’s shutter stays open when you snap a photo, expressed in fractions of a second.
+Shutter speed refers to how long your camera’s shutter stays open when you snap a photo, expressed in fractions of a second.

-For example, a shutter speed of 1/125 means the shutter will stay open for one one-hundred-twenty-fifth of a second (which isn’t long at all)!
+For example, a shutter speed of 1/125 means the shutter will stay open for one one-hundred-twenty-fifth of a second.